 NantHealth solutions and technology platforms are used by key healthcare stakeholders, including healthcare providers, payers, self-insured employers, academic institutions and biotechnology and pharmaceutical companies.
 NantHealth solutions, coupled with our engagement methodology, is designed to be tailored to meet the large-scale needs of governmental organizations and private entities while remaining convenient, intuitive and configurable at the user level.
 We believe that this provides us with a significant advantage over a siloed, single vendor approach, which often requires the removal or replacement of existing information technology infrastructure and applications.
-While historically many of our solutions have been consumed on a stand-alone basis, we are increasingly bundling our solutions as our clients look for comprehensive approaches that leverage our learning algorithms.

-Our total revenue was \$89.5 million and \$86.7 million in 2018 and 2017 respectively.
-For the year ended December 31, 2018, three customers each accounted for more than 10% of our revenue.
-For the year ended December 31, 2017, two customers each accounted for more than 10% of our revenue.
+Our total revenue was \$96.0 million and \$89.5 million in 2019 and 2018, respectively.
+For the years ended December 31, 2019 and 2018, three customers each accounted for more than 10% of our revenue.